© 2026 WLRN

 “If you are going to make that decision [to end BSO’s contract], it needs to be an informed decision based upon data analytics, sound reporting, qualitative and quantitative analysis, and not an emotional decision that impacts the 87,000 people and the hundreds of first responders that have been serving this community for 35 years,” he said.

-Tony even offered to extend BSO’s current contract by two years and pay for a new study if the city picked a new consultant from a list of what he called “ the top reputable groups that does this for a living.”
+Tony even offered to extend BSO’s current contract by two years and pay for a new study if the city picked a new consultant from a list of what he called “ the top reputable groups that [do] this for a living.”

 READ MORE: BSO offers to pay for new study as Deerfield Beach delays vote to end relationship

 At the heart of the dispute were the escalating yearly costs of BSO's services.
-In August, BSO asked for a 9.4% increase for Fire Rescue and a 10.1% increase for law enforcement services.
-However, Deerfield Beach's contracts with BSO state that budget increases for the sheriff's office year to year may not exceed 5%.
+In August, BSO asked for a 9.4% increase for fire rescue and a 10.1% increase for law enforcement services.
+However, Deerfield Beach's contracts with BSO state that budget increases for the sheriff's office year-to-year may not exceed 5%.

 In addition, Deerfield Beach Mayor Todd Drosky said the decision gives the city more control over how law enforcement and fire rescue are administered.